partham16/notion-cloudflare/README.md

     It's basically just that our domain , quite justifiably, doesn't want to run a <ins> random javascript it gets from Notion! </ins>

     > And security wise, that's a great thing!
-You wouldn't want your browser to run arbitary javascript anyway!
+You wouldn't want your browser to run arbitrary javascript anyway!

   - Yeah, but, **we know what we are doing!, right?** Let's edit the *csp*: